The Money Store (company): History

-The origins of the company date back to 1967 when Alan Turtletaub operated mortgage lending firms in New Jersey and Pennsylvania.
-In 1972, "The Money Store" name was trademarked for advertising purposes to promote the various firms.
+The earliest iterations of The Money Store date back to 1967 when Alan Turtletaub operated mortgage lending firms in New Jersey and Pennsylvania.
+In 1972, "The Money Store" name was trademarked to promote the various firms.
 The company was based in Union, New Jersey.
 It specialized in home equity loans and also was a large Small Business Administration lender.
 Baseball Hall of Famer Phil Rizzuto (with his "holy cow" ads) was a longtime advertising pitchman for the company.
 He was then followed by Jim Palmer, another Hall of Famer.

 Alan was succeeded as president by his son, Marc Turtletaub.
 In 1991, the company went public, and in 1997 was listed on the New York Stock Exchange.
 After a major revamping and consolidation effort, most of its corporate employees transferred to the newly built headquarters at The Ziggurat building in West Sacramento, California between 1996 and 1997.

 The company was sold to First Union Corp. of Charlotte, N.C., for $2.1 billion in June 1998.
 First Union, preparing for the Wachovia merger, split The Money Store into four divisions, transferred First Union's bad home equity loans into The Money Store's home equity division, and two years later took a loss provision of $1.7 billion to shut down the business.
 However, the student loan division, Educaid, and the SBA loan division were retained by First Union.

-In 2006, Wachovia (formerly First Union) sold The Money Store name to MLD Mortgage, Inc. There's no direct connection to the old West Sacramento-based company, but a veteran executive of the old company operates it.
-Morton Dear, chief financial officer of original The Money Store, is the founder and chairman of the new incarnation.
+In 2006, Wachovia (formerly First Union) sold The Money Store name to MLD Mortgage, Inc. Morton Dear, chief financial officer of original The Money Store, is the founder and chairman of the new incarnation.